luiscruz/course_sustainableSE/2026/p1_measuring_software/g32_Adblocker_Consumption.md

 To further reduce interference between executions, a fixed cooldown period was applied.
 A 15-second rest period was enforced between the two profiles within a run, and an additional 30-second rest period was applied after completing both profiles before starting the next run.
 These pauses helped mitigate tail energy effects and thermal carry-over between measurements.

 For each execution, total CPU package energy was computed as the difference between the final and initial cumulative `PACKAGE_ENERGY (J)` values.
 This produced one energy value per run.
+The `PACKAGE_ENERGY (J)` counter was selected as the primary metric because it directly represents cumulative CPU energy consumption.
+Since the browsing session is a bounded workload with a clear start and end, total energy consumption is more appropriate than instantaneous power measurements.

 ---